Barry Cunliffe The Celts: A Very Short Introduction

 Cunliffe, Barry.
 The Celts: A Very Short Introduction.
 Oxford: Oxford University Press, 2003.
 ISBN-13: 978-0192804181.

-Cunliffe meets the currently raging controversy about who and what a Celt is, whether it is a linguistic or cultural term, whether “Celtic” as a concept is archaeologically and historically viable at all, head-on in his “Introduction.”
+Barry Cunliffe meets the now much less rancorous raging controversy about who and what a Celt is, whether it is a linguistic or cultural term, whether “Celtic” as a concept is archaeologically and historically viable at all, head-on in his Introduction.
 He evenhandedly looks at the ideas of the leaders of the “non viable” faction, John Collis and archaeologist Simon James, as well as examining the history of the term Celt in English, concluding that the question is complex and that all of the data must be re-examined, a task he implies the rest of the book will ease.

-The second chapter, “A view from the Mediterranean,” delves into the variou>Greek and Roman references to the ancient Celts, offering a chronological survey of who said what when, using the question of “where does the term Celt come from” as his jumping off point.
+The second chapter, “A view from the Mediterranean,” delves into the various Classical era Greek and Roman references to the ancient Celts, offering a chronological survey of who said what when, using the question of “where does the term Celt come from” as his jumping off point.
 Of course, behind the “What is a Celt, Anyway” controversy lies the potentially more interesting question of “When did Celtic speakers arrive in the British isles, and in Ireland?”
-In his next chapter, Cunliffe looks at “A little Prehistory: the Atlantic *long duree*.”
-After a geographic overview, the author looks at the archaeological data of various peoples in the area, from the Neolithic and the Bronze age, through the early Iron age, providing a Continental context.
+In his next chapter, Cunliffe looks at “A little Prehistory: the Atlantic long duree.”
+After a geographic overview, Professor Cunliffe looks at the archaeological data of various peoples in the area, from the Neolithic and the Bronze age, through the early Iron age, providing a Continental context.
 At the end, he raises the key question:

 Could it be that, far from being a language introduced by invaders or migrants moving in from Central Europe, [Celtic] was the language of the indigenous Atlantic communities , which had developed over the long period of interaction beginning in the fifth millennium B.C.?
 (26)